 Functional A new software component can be created under change control in a ChangeMan ZMF package staging library using the New Component function of ZMF for Eclipse.
-The component may be either a PDS library member in the native z/OS file system or a file in the z/OS Unix System Services (USS) Hierarchical File System (HFS).
+The component may be either a PDS library member in the native z/OS file system or a file in the z/OS Unix File System (zFS).
 Only one component can be created at a time.